Learn harp history, how it's made, how it's played, and a fun fact.

 The Harp is a member of the string family.
-Harps have a neck, a resonator and strings.
+Harps have a neck, a resonator, and strings.
 Its strings may be plucked or strummed.
-A harp player may be referred to as a harpist.
+A harp player is referred to as a harpist.

 How It's Played

 Harpists use all of their fingers, except for the last finger on each hand, as it is thought to be too short and weak to pluck a string effectively.
 Each finger is given a number, one through five, to help in the performance of printed music.
 To change the pitch of individual strings, either up or down, the player presses any one of seven pedals with their feet.
 Concert grand harps have seven pedals - one for each of the seven notes of the scale.
 Three pedals are controlled by the left foot, and four pedals by the right foot.
 The pedals shorten or lengthen the length of the strings, to provide the harpist with the ability to play sharps and flats.
 Each pedal has three positions.
 Each position is held in place by notches in the base of the harp.

 Pedal harps, also called concert harps, orchestral harps, or grand harps, are made out of maple wood, with veneers or other wood finishes.
 Some harps even have parts covered in gold leaf!
 After the largest parts are assembled, including the sound board, sound box, shoulder, neck, and column/pillar, the tuning pins, strings, and pedals are added.
 Concert Grand harps stand over 6 feet tall, weigh 85-90 pounds and have 47 strings.
 Semi-Grand harps are a little shorter and have 46-47 strings.
 Some of the most respected harp makers include Salvi, Lyon & Healy, Venus, Aoyama, and Camac.